ACE CERES-MERCED EXTENSION PROJECT – ENVIRONMENTAL IMPACT REPORT

 ENVIRONMENTAL CLEARANCE OF THE PROJECT

-SJRRC will prepare an EIR in accordance with the California Environmental Quality Act (CEQA).
+SJRRC prepared a Draft EIR and a Final EIR in accordance with the California Environmental Quality Act (CEQA).
 The purpose of the EIR is to evaluate the environmental issues associated with the proposed improvements included in the Project.
-This new project-level EIR will be tiered from the programmatic analysis in the EIR completed for the ACE Extension Lathrop to Ceres/Merced Project, and, thus, where appropriate, the new EIR will incorporate analysis from the prior analysis.
-The EIR will assess and inform the public about potential impacts of the Project, including mitigation measures, where necessary.
-Once this environmental review process is complete, the Project can move forward to permitting, final design and construction.
-A project timeline can be found below.
+The EIR assessed and informed the public about potential impacts of the Project, including mitigation measures, where necessary.
+The Draft EIR was made available for public review and comment on April 22, 2021 (see below for links to materials presented at the virtual open house meetings for the Draft EIR held in May 2021).
+The Final EIR was published on November 19, 2021.
+The environmental review process is complete, and the Project can and will move forward to permitting, final design, and construction.
+A Project timeline can be found below.

 WHO IS THE LEAD AGENCY?